funkyrubster/real-time-forum/README.md

 # Real-Time-Forum

-This project is a forum website created using Go and websockets.
+This project is a forum website created using HTML, CSS, Javascript and Go.
 The forum allows users to register, login, create posts, comment on posts, and send private messages to each other.
-The forum uses SQLite to store data, and uses the Gorilla websocket package to handle websocket connections.
+We also used technologies such as SQLite to store data and the Gorilla websocket package to handle websocket connections and client-server communication.

 ## How we did it